-On March 10th, 2018 I looked like a serious professional hard at work on my computer.
+It was March 10th, 2018.
+I looked like a serious professional hard at work on my computer.
 Surreptitiously, I had a little window open on my desktop keeping watch on a steaming behemoth ready to take flight.
 Every once in a while a couple of “talking heads” would come onto the screen to amp up the audience on the spectacle at hand.
 I could hear colleagues down the hall doing the same thing.

 The first voyage of the FALCON HEAVY launch vehicle from Space X.

 Be still my heart.

 And then that glorious, titanic rocket rose majestically into the air.
 Capable of lifting 64 metric tons into low earth orbit.
 And, for a cool $90M, you too can put something up there into the sky.
 Commercial rocket launching.
 Boom.

 It was spectacular.
 And then – the launch rockets returned to earth.
 Two of three landing to launch another day.
 Completely mind boggling, when you consider the sheer immensity of the engineering task.
 It seems practically miraculous they had a 66% success rate on those re-usable rockets.
 66% and improving.

 Rockets, Lean, and Six Sigma

 I have a dear friend who worked for United Launch Alliance, the company that builds the Atlas Rockets that power Elon’s monster raptor into the sky.
 I had the chance to visit that manufacturing floor several years ago.
 Since I am both a science geek, and an operations hound, I was completely fascinated by the dynamics of the work.